Akshitwadhwa/Akshitwadhwa/README.md

 <h3 align ="center"> A learner , innovative and passionate coder happy to work on new projects</h3>

-- 👀 I’m interested in making web dev projects with design mixed with backend codeing, along with working in data anaylysis in finance market.
+- 👀 I’m interested in making end-to-end SaaS projects with integrated backend design.
+Sidehustle working on data analysis in the finance market.
-- Also love working with python and playing around with little bit of andriod development
+- Also love working with Python and JavaScript integrated Apps.
 - 🌱 I’m currently learning a bit of React and interactive NextJS for web development.
 - 🌱 Passionate about looking into Android development, along with learning the Flutter framework
-- 💞️ I’m looking to collaborate on any type of projects ranging from Python to web development for creating the next big thing.
+- 💞️ I’m looking to collaborate on any type of projects, ranging from Python to web development, for creating the next big thing.
 - 😄 Pronouns: He/Him👦
-- ⚡ Fun fact: I also love working into graphic desiging and social media with doing some projects here and there.
-Open to video filimg and creative video editing.
+- ⚡ Fun fact: I also love working in graphic design and social media with doing some projects here and there.
+(Lil twitter influencer🙃)
-- 😎 Side passions: love watching movies and informative documentries.
-Also into learning animating videos.
+- 😎 Side passions: love watching movies and informative documentaries.
+Also into learning Video Animation.

 <div align = "center">
   <a href="mailto:akshitwadhwa06@gmail.com">